7 Ways Behavioral AI Catches What Rule-Based Defenses Miss

 2. Stop First-Seen Attacks Before a Signature Exists

 Adaptive detection catches first-seen domains and zero-day techniques the instant they appear, before any signature exists to block them.
-Traditional filters rely on known patterns and miss zero-day exploits and language-based attacks that evade signature-based filters, leaving organizations exposed when attackers strike for the first time.
+Traditional filters rely on known patterns and miss zero-day exploits and language-based attacks.

 3. Detect Relationship Impersonation and Vendor Fraud